Bombus terrestris: Parasites

-Effects of foraging on resistance
+Immune response

 Foraging is considered energetically costly and it is possible that individuals that spend more time foraging suffer costs to their overall fitness.
 For example, B. terrestris is often vulnerable to parasitism by conopid flies in Central Europe, and it has been hypothesized that foragers might suffer higher incidences of parasites due to the increased metabolic costs of flying.
 This was demonstrated in a population in which foraging workers had significantly lower levels of encapsulation of an experimental parasitic egg when compared to non-foraging workers.
 This suggests that foragers have compromised immune systems due to increased energetic expenses and might be predisposed to fly parasites.

-Effects of polyandry on resistance

 While B. terrestris is a singly mating species, a polyandrous system would potentially be beneficial because it would be possible to attain greater genetic variability for resistance against disease.
 Accordingly, artificially increasing the number of mates a B. terrestris queen obtains through artificial insemination has shown that the increased genetic variability in her offspring confers greater resistance to the most common bumblebee parasite, Crithidia bombi.
 However, the average reproductive success between one and multiple matings is not linear.
 Queens that mated once and mated four times had a higher fitness than those that mated twice.
 This suggests that there might be a fitness barrier to increased matings, which might be why colonies are usually monandrous.

-Immunocompetence

 Surprisingly, the immunocompetence, as measured by the ability to encapsulate a novel antigen, does not vary based on the local environment.
 Experimental studies demonstrate that B. terrestris have equal levels of encapsulation in poor and stable environments.
 This is unexpected, because immunity should be compromised in conditions where food supply is low in order to save energy.
 Perhaps encapsulation represents an invariable trait of bumblebees, or immunity is far too complex to characterize solely based on measurements of encapsulation.

-Threats from disease

 Deformed wing virus (DWV) is normally a honey bee pathogen that results in reduced and crumpled wings, making those individuals inviable.
 This virus is thought to have spread to B. terrestris, and in 2004, as many as 10% of queen bees bred commercially in Europe were found dead with deformed wings.
 This was confirmed as DWV when B. terrestris colonies tested positive for the presence of DWV RNA.
 This could indicate that DWV is a broad range pathogen among bees, or perhaps it has recently been infecting new hosts after transmission from honey bees.

-Interactions with other species

 Female Bee Moths (Aphomia sociella) prefer to lay their eggs in the nests of bumblebees.
 The A. sociella larvae will then hatch and feed on the eggs, larvae, and pupae left unprotected by the bees, sometimes destroying large parts of the nest as they tunnel throughout looking for food.